xtdb/xtdb-tutorial/8-await-transactions.nextjournal.md

     :where [[planet :gravity g]]}))
 ```

-Nice, you see that Kepler 5 has gravitational forces stronger than Neptune but weaker than Jupiter.
+Nice, you see that Kepra-5 has gravitational forces stronger than Neptune but weaker than Jupiter.

 Now you’ve satisfied your curiosity, you head over to passport control.